 Another requirement was to protect that data.
 "We use secure file transfer for almost everything.
 We encrypt everything sent to outside vendors, for example," Blitz emphasizes.
 "The only exceptions are four jobs that transfer data from one database to another internally."

-GoAnywhere by Linoma Software proved to be an excellent fit for Northwestern's MFT needs.
+GoAnywhere by Linoma Software [now HelpSystems] proved to be an excellent fit for Northwestern's MFT needs.
 GoAnywhere's workflow features replace custom programs and scripts, single-function tools, and manual processes.
 The product automatically encrypts files with AES-256, compresses and decompresses files, connects to other secure FTP servers, and guarantees file delivery with connection retries and file auto-resume.
 GoAnywhere connects to most database servers, including SQL Server, Oracle, MySQL, IBM i, DB2, PostgreSQL, Informix, and Sybase.
 It also replicates data between database servers and translates between Excel, XML, delimited text, and flat-file or fixed-width file formats.
 The university now runs GoAnywhere on a newer Linux 5 server and is happy with the results.

 "For every project it's helpful," Blitz points out.
 "For example, our parking garages wanted to change to an access-control system that lets people enter the garages by simply swiping their university IDs.
 GoAnywhere sends the encrypted university data to the company that runs the garage to validate users, and that automates controlling the parking garage entry arms in seconds.
 We haven't come across an alternative approach for automating that process in less time."